To learn about COVID-19: Science behind vaccination development. For weekly updates with statistics and the latest news, click here.

 Linda was up early to take her sister to the hospital.
 They left at 5:45 am.
 The procedure was a success.
 I took 17-month-old Alex for a 30-minute walk to give her mother, who was working from home, time to make business calls.

 One challenge faced by residents of South Africa is the unreliability of electricity.
 The power utility company, ESKOM, cuts power, known as load shedding, done in stages.
-Today was a day when the power got cut twice, each for two and a half hour periods—one in the late afternoon, the other during the midnight hours.
+Today was a day when the power got cut twice, each for two-and-a-half-hour periods—one in the late afternoon, the other during the midnight hours.

 Thursday, March 12, 2020

-With Linda’s sister in hospital, recovering from her knee replacement surgery, Linda spent the entire day at the hospital.
+With Linda’s sister in the hospital, recovering from her knee replacement surgery, Linda spent the entire day at the hospital.
 I spent some time playing with 17-month-old Alex.
 As part of my caring for him, I took him for a long walk: me walking, Alex in his pushchair.

 A great curse in sunny South Africa is a corrupt and incompetent government.
 Electricity production and distribution are through the bankrupt Eskom, the electrical power utility.
 Due to a lack of maintenance, they need to shut down the power.
 It is complicated; they have various stages; each stage has additional shutdowns in 2.5-hour increments.
-Stage 1 and 2 have one shut down for the southern suburb of Tokai in Cape Town, where Linda’s sister lives.
+Stage 1 and 2 have one shutdown for the southern suburb of Tokai in Cape Town, where Linda’s sister lives.
 Each suburb or region throughout the country is on a different schedule!
 Where my sister lives in Montagu, stage one has no shutdown, and stage 2 is a single shutdown.
 Stages go all the way to Stage 8, in Montagu power is cut three times in the day, and the same for Tokai.
 How does anyone keep track?

 I have an app EskomSePush on my iPhone that tells you by day and location the status of load shedding, as it is named.
-The only positive aspect is that we do not live in Zimbabwe where electricity is cut for 16-hours a day.
+The only positive aspect is that we do not live in Zimbabwe where electricity is cut for 16 hours a day.
 It only comes in the incredibly early morning when families need to rise and cook for the day if groceries are available in the shops.

 While at Linda’s sister’s house, we do not watch TV.
 The only entertainment is to read the news on our iPads if there is electricity available, and therefore Wi-Fi.
 One other issue is that when power is cut, it is critically important to unplug all electronic devices.
 If left plugged in, when the power comes back on, there is a power surge that burns out electronic device printed circuit boards.
 Then too, we read lots of books.